openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/core/core_package_api/core_package_interfaces.md

 }
 ```

-Function: This interface is used to provide a string representation of a specific type.
+Function: This interface is used to provide a string representation of concrete types.

 ### func toString()